nwjs/chromium.src/extensions/docs/new_api_proposal.md

 an API is too powerful to expose to a third-party extension, we don’t want to expose it to any kind of (non-component) extension, as it increases Chrome’s attack surface.
-Typically, these security concerns can be addressed by finding alternative or tweaking the API surface.
+Typically, these security concerns can be addressed by finding alternatives or tweaking the API surface.

 * __This is just a quick-and-dirty API and we don’t want to go through a long process.__  Quick-and-dirty hacks have a nasty habit of staying around for